The cook, the footman, the yachting set and Sir Lancelot's binoculars

 The Yachting Connection

-When Eva was a young 19-year-old parlour maid in 1921, the census for Watnall Hall includes two intriguing visitors, Oswald and Florence Magniac from the island of Madeira.
+When Eva Bakewell was a young 19-year-old parlour maid in 1921, the census for Watnall Hall includes two intriguing visitors, Oswald and Florence Magniac from the island of Madeira.
 Who are they?

 Oswald Magniac was the son of MP Charles Magniac who famously lost most of the family opium fortune on bad stock investments.
 Oswald seems to have survived ok as he is listed in the 1920's as a member of the prestigious Royal Yacht Squadron in Cowes on the Isle of Wight.
 Sir Lancelot is also a member and owns his own yacht based in Cowes so there's the connection.